PhenomML/Stats285_F23/hw3_instructions.md

 #### Look-Up Questions

-Using the resources available to use (e.g. Google, Wikipedia, etc.), answer the following questions.
+Using the resources available to you (e.g. Google, Wikipedia, etc.), answer the following questions.

 1. Github is a commercial site.
 Some of it’s commercial services include Github copilot.
 Explain this service.